 “I am the gate”

 During his life on earth, Jesus, God in the flesh, smashed a lot of long-held and cherished – but false – beliefs about what God is, how God lives and what God wants.
 He illuminated truths that were only hints in Old Testament.
 He said that no one could be saved except through him: “I am the gate; whoever enters through me will be saved” (John 10:9).

 “I am the way and the truth and the life,” Jesus announced.
 “No one comes to the Father except through me” (John 14:6).
 And: “I am the vine; you are the branches.
 If a man remains in me and I in him, he will bear much fruit; apart from me you can do nothing.
 If anyone does not remain in me, he is like a branch that is thrown away and withers; such branches are picked up, thrown into the fire and burned” (John 15:5-6).

 Jesus is God

 Jesus did not do away with the monotheistic command in Deuteronomy 6:4.
 Rather, Jesus expanded beyond what anyone had imagined what it means for God to be one.
-Jesus revealed that, while God is one and only one, the eternal Word existed with God and was God (John 1:1-2).
+The Gospel of John says that, while God is one and only one, the eternal Word existed with God and was God (John 1:1-2).

 Jesus was fully human and fully divine.
 He held all the power and authority of God, but he voluntarily, for our sakes, subjected himself to the limitations of human existence.
-And during this period of incarnation, he, the Son, remained one with his Father in heaven.
+During this period of incarnation, he, the Son, remained one with his Father in heaven.